sraoss/pg_ivm/README.md

 ## Supported View Definitions and Restriction

 Currently, IMMV's view definition can contain inner joins, and DISTINCT clause.
 Inner joins including self-join are supported, but outer joins are not supported.
-Aggregates, sub-quereis, CTEs, window functions, LIMIT/OFFSET, UNION/INTERSECT/EXCEPT, DISTINCT ON, TABLEAMPLE, VALUES, and FOR UPDATE/SHARE can not be used in view definition.
+Aggregates, sub-queries, CTEs, window functions, LIMIT/OFFSET, UNION/INTERSECT/EXCEPT, DISTINCT ON, TABLESAMPLE, VALUES, and FOR UPDATE/SHARE can not be used in view definition.

 The base tables must be simple.
 Views, materialized views, inheritance parent tables, partitioned tables, partitions, and foreign tables can not be used.